We've prepared this page to help address common questions regarding the ISTA Certificates.

 Fluorescence testing is voluntary under ISTA Rules.
 When this test is requested, the lab will perform the test and will report the test fluorescence, but does not apply the formula to estimate percent perennial or annual ryegrass.
 All ryegrass samples are reported as Lolium spp.

 Only if you request it.
 ISTA does not make this distinction – it is up to the customer and receiving country to determine if a species is a crop or weed.
 Likewise, common names vary widely around the world.
 If you want the species listed according to a specific scheme such as US Noxious, Australia, Canada or AOSA, you need to request this when you fill out the request.
 There are many extra ways to report information on a certificate but the customer needs to make a specific request for this.

-Whoever requests the ISTA certificate is who will get billed and whose name will appear on the certificate, unless otherwise requested.
-The applicant name is required for a Blue certificate but may be left off the Orange.
+Whoever requests the ISTA certificate will be billed, however, the "Applicant" listed on the certificate will be typed exactly as requested.
 There is also the option to list a different applicant name than the bill-to customer.
 Please determine how this will best meet your needs, and mark clearly on the request form.
+The applicant name is required for a Blue certificate but may be left off the Orange.

 For practical purposes fees are similar to the fees available for AOSA tests.
 Variations can occur due to sample size requirement.
 Please see our price list.